 Creating a More Interactive Experience with Braille Guides

-To create a more dynamic, interactive and informative self-driving experience for riders, we worked alongside LightHouse for the Blind and Visually Impaired to create Braille guides for self-driving riders.
+To create a more dynamic, interactive and informative self-driving experience for riders, we worked alongside San Francisco's Lighthouse for the Blind and Visually Impaired's Media and Accessible Design Lab to create Braille guides for self-driving riders.
 These materials include a Braille map of the self-driving route riders will travel on, as well as a diagram of Aptiv’s self-driving vehicle.

 Together with Aptiv and the National Federation of the Blind, we're showcasing first-hand how self-driving vehicles, and the technology powering them, has the potential to enhance transportation solutions for those who have traditionally faced barriers to mobility.